SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 ## Missions

 *	Promote the interdisciplinary and cutting-edge academic research on smart mobility analytics.
-* Establish close collaboration relationships with companies in the mobility sector to help them enhance their management.
+* Establish close collaboration relationships with companies in the mobility sector to help them enhance their manageent.
 * Explore opportunities to contribute to the executive education programmes as well as undergraduate/postgraduate student projects in the domain of mobility and transport.